zowe/zowe-cli/README.md

 zowe profiles create zosmf-profile --help
 ```

-After you create your profile, you can confirm that the properties of your profile can connect to and communicate with your mainframe system sucessfully by issuing the following command:
+After you create your profile, you can confirm that the properties of your profile can connect to and communicate with your mainframe system successfully by issuing the following command:

 ```
 zowe zosmf check status